pywbem/nocasedict/docs/intro.rst

 -------------

-Class :class:`nocasedict.NocaseDict` is a case-insensitive ordered dictionary that preserves the lexical case of its keys.
+Class :class:`nocasedict.NocaseDict` is a case-insensitive ordered dictionary that preserves the original lexical case of its keys.

 Example: